 In terms of the educational proposition, our objective is to improve the academic performance of the school without sacrificing its inclusiveness, social mix, or its broad educational experience or our commitment to pastoral care.
 The School continues to focus on strengthening our offer in the sixth form level.
 High performance in the sixth form will help strengthen the School's academic standing, drive improved academic performance through the School and increase the attractiveness of the School to parents.

 This strategy is supported by our work with state schools across Lewisham and links with a range of individual schools including the Leathersellers' Federation.
-The continued development of the Leathersellers' Scholarship Programme to allow up to 12 students in each of the sixth form years to benefit from free places will enable students and schools to benefit from access to our sixth form and will be a source of high performers at that level.
+The Leathersellers' Scholarship Programme allows up to 16 students in each of the sixth form years to benefit from free places and contributes to the learning environment and academically standards of the sixth-form.